The Complete Guide To Facial Skin Laxity & Loose Skin

 Plastic surgeons typically recommend waiting for at least a year after significant weight loss to get body contouring performed.
 This is because the procedure commonly reduces the body’s ability to produce new collagen and elastin.
 Waiting for at least one year gives the body time to heal itself all that it can before undergoing surgery for aesthetic enhancement.

 Age changes everything.
 As we get older, our skin goes through various changes.
 The tissues under the skin also change with time, which shows on the surface through the skin, further adding to its already-aging appearance.
 Some of the ways the skin can change with age besides losing its elasticity and firmness are:

-- Skin transparency increased because the epidermis layer grows thinner
+- Transparency increases because the epidermis layer grows thinner

 - Development of benign tumors and other skin lesions

-- Skin becomes more fragile and easy to damage
+- Becomes more fragile and easy to damage

 Further, older people commonly lose some of the fat volume in their faces.
 This can cause the eyes to sink into their sockets and the face to look gaunt, skeletal, and aged.

 Bone and cartilage loss in the nose, mouth and chin area are also common in people past the age of 60, which can cause lax skin to droop even further.